robolytix/robolytix-sdk/README.md

 ### Send bulk message data

 There is also endpoint **/messages/bulk** for sending multiple messages at once.
-It process the same message structure as previous endpoint, but accepts array of these records.
+It utilizes the same message structure as previous endpoint but accepts array of these records.

 It is highly suggested to use property *createdon*.
 This property represents the time, when reported event occurs in your system.
 If the value is empty, the message received time will be used.
+Consult valid [date time formats](#date-time-formats).

 ## How to integrate connector